dzaima/BQN/app/readme.md

 ```
 swipe on characters to enter ones around it
 A - switch to text layout
-F - change capitalization of the name
+F - change capitalization of the name under the cursor
 ⇧ - shift - caps letters, select with «»; double tap to hold
 X - close tab (where applicable - grapher & editor)
 K - open virtual keyboard